akshaybadekar29/mediawiki-EKS-helm-terraform/README.md

 # mediawiki-EKS-helm-terraform

-# Architecture
+# architecture diagram

-Login to Amazon
+# login to Amazon
-# Access your "My Security Credentials" section in your profile.
-# Create an access key
+ your "My Security Credentials" section in your profile. create an access key

 # install aws cli and configure on machine